Connect with us

 PERSONNEL

-Board members accepted the resignation of Chase Peterson as eighth-grade boys basketball coach and posted the position as vacant.
+Board members also voted unanimously to accept the resignation of Jake Kellebrew as the district’s Bass Fishing coach and to post the position as vacant.

 Advertisement